makerdao/community/governance/polls/Target Spend Level - August 22, 2022.md

 ## Review

 The community can vote in this poll to rank their support of the following target spending amounts for the next 6 months, as dictated in the [Signal Request](https://forum.makerdao.com/t/signal-request-n6m-target-spend-level/17122#signal-request-poll-8):
-* **Abstain** - Voters should rank Abstain as their one and only option if they support any outcome determined by other MKR voters.
+* **Abstain** - Voters should rank Abstain as their only option if they support any outcome determined by other MKR voters.
-* **No change** - Voters should rank this option in order of preference if they support offering no additional guidence to the DAO on spending targets.
+* **No change** - Voters should rank this option in order of preference if they support offering no additional guidance to the DAO on spending targets.
 * **15 million DAI** - Voters should rank this option in order of preference if they would like to see the DAO target a spending level of 15M DAI over the next 6 months.
 * **15.5 million DAI**  - Voters should rank this option in order of preference if they would like to see the DAO target a spending level of 15.5M DAI over the next 6 months.
 * **16 million DAI**  - Voters should rank this option in order of preference if they would like to see the DAO target a spending level of 16M DAI over the next 6 months.